❔

 const questionsetEditorElement = document.createElement('lib-questionset-editor');

-• Get sample questionsetEditorConfig from here: questionsetEditorConfig and pass data using editor-config
+• Get sample questionsetEditorConfig from here: and pass data using editor-config

 questionsetEditorElement.setAttribute('editor-config', JSON.stringify(questionsetEditorConfig));